Coding in Schools programme to be expanded

 The Coding in Schools programme, which is now in its pilot phase in 20 schools, is set to be rolled out in other institutions shortly.

-This was disclosed by Minister of Education, Fayval Williams, who said the programme will be evaluated to determine the next steps toward wider implementation.
+This was disclosed by Minister of Education, Youth and Information Fayval Williams, who said the programme will be evaluated to determine the next steps toward wider implementation.

-“The pilot… is [concluding] at the end of June, at which time we will be doing our assessment to get a sense of how it's been, the impact that that has had, and to see how best we could take it to other schools,” Williams said.
+“The pilot is [concluding] at the end of June, at which time we will be doing our assessment to get a sense of how it’s been, the impact that it has had, and to see how best we could take it to other schools,” Williams said.

 The pilot is being conducted virtually in the selected schools and involves the engagement of approximately 2,000 students in grades four and nine.